The Longevity Conversation: Redefining Life Beyond Age

 The Great Misunderstanding

-We’ve somehow reduced longevity to the mechanics of staying alive but living longer without rethinking how we work, earn, contribute, grow and evolve simply extends the same old problems over a longer timeframe.
+We’ve somehow reduced longevity to the mechanics of staying alive.
+However, living longer without rethinking how we work, earn, contribute, grow, and evolve simply extends the same old problems over a longer timeframe.

 Our Systems Are Still Stuck in a Short-Life World